Katerina D'Onofrio: Career

-In 2006 Katerina D'Onofrio appeared on Season 2 of La Gran Sangre as Venus, the leading role that led her to fame.
+In 2006, D'Onofrio appeared on Season 2 of La Gran Sangre as Venus, the leading role that led her to fame.
 A member of the group "the evil goddesses", she played the partner of a main character at the time of his death.
 A year later, also in an antagonistic role, she participated in Un amor indomable.

-In early 2011 she appeared in The Bad Intentions as Ines, the mother of Cayetana.
+In early 2011, she appeared in The Bad Intentions as Ines, the mother of Cayetana.
 Directed by Rosario García-Montero, this won the Best Peruvian Film Award at the Lima Festival and the Special Jury Prize at the Gramado Film Festival.
-In August 2011 she played Leonor in the telenovela La Perricholi, a woman born in the Viceroyalty of New Granada.
+In August 2011, she played Leonor in the telenovela La Perricholi, a woman born in the Viceroyalty of New Granada.

-In 2012–13 D'Onofrio performed in the plays Botella borracha and El sistema solar, the latter by Mariana de Althaus.
+In 2012–13, D'Onofrio performed in the plays Botella borracha and El sistema solar, the latter by Mariana de Althaus.

 In 2014, she debuted on the series Mi amor, el wachimán as Lieutenant Angélica.

-In 2015 she was invited to perform at Microteatro-Lima in the successful play ¿Te comió la lengua el ratón?, where she played the character Paula.
+In 2015, she was invited to perform at Microteatro-Lima in the successful play ¿Te comió la lengua el ratón?, where she played the character Paula.
 The play was written by Federico Abrill and Jimena Del Sante, directed by Del Sante, and co-starred the international actress Diana Quijano.

-In 2017, D'Onofrio appeared in the Ecuadorian film Verano no miente.
+In 2017, she appeared in the Ecuadorian film Verano no miente.

+In 2023, she appeared in the Peruvian-Colombian film The Most Feared Skin.